 Airport security procedures

 Security regulations in Australia may be slightly different to the regulations in the countries that you are visiting.
-Therefore, we recommend you check with your airline or the country you are visiting before you travel.
-You should arrive at the airport with plenty of time to undergo necessary screening and security checks.
-You should abide by all instructions, including signs and announcements.
-You should also consult the
+We recommend you check with your airline or the country you are visiting before you travel.
+Arrive at the airport with plenty of time to undergo necessary screening and security checks.
+Abide by all instructions, including signs and announcements.
+Read the

 travel advice for destinations to which you intend to travel.